Before 1904, when the original bank we know today as Bank of America was formed, the power of personal loans was completely untapped in our society.

 Just over 40 years later, Bank of America was the largest bank in the world.

-Today, Bank of America is a banking and wealth management juggernaut, with $2.2 trillion in assets.
+Today, Bank of America is a banking and wealth management juggernaut, with over $2 trillion in assets.

 The huge success of Bank of America today would never have happened had it not been for its innovative vision of meeting the banking and borrowing needs of all Americans.